 - 2 shallots, thinly sliced

 - 1 tablespoon olive oil

 - ½ teaspoon salt, or to taste

 - ¼ teaspoon freshly ground black pepper, or to taste

 - 4 tablespoons butter, cut into about 10 pieces

 - crushed red pepper flakes, for garnish, optional

-- Place turnips and shallots in a 9x13 baking dish and lightly toss with olive oil.
+- Place turnips and shallots in a 9×13 baking dish and toss them with the olive oil.

-- Taste for salt and pepper; adjust accordingly.
+- Remove from oven and taste for salt and pepper; adjust accordingly.

-- Garnish with parsley and pepper flakes; serve.
+- Garnish with parsley and pepper flakes, and serve.